joka/buildout-LAMP/README.txt

 # Update
 # -------------
 #
-# To change the configuration edit the options on top of the main buildout file (buildout-development) and the config template files (./templates).
+# To change the configuration edit the main buildout file (buildout-development) and the config template files (./templates).
 # Then rerun the buildout:
 #    $ bin/buildout -Nc buildout-develpment.cfg
-# You can change the config files directly (see part generated-config-files), but all changes are lost
-# if you run buildout again.
+# You could change the generated config files directly, but all changes are lost if you run buildout again.
 #
 # Generated config files
 # ----------------------